heig-vd-dai-course/heig-vd-dai-course/08-course-07/README.md

-# Course 07
+# HEIG-VD DAI - Course 07

-This directory contains all content for the course 07.
+This directory contains all content for the course 07 of the DAI teaching unit at HEIG-VD.